matrix-org/matrix-spec-proposals/proposals/2610-remove-oauth2-auth-type.md

 authentication is incomplete.
-[OAuth2](https://oauth.net/2/) is best considered as a framework for implementing authentication protocols rather than a protocol in its own right, and this section says nothing about the grant types, flows and scopes which a compliant implemenation should understand.
+[OAuth2](https://oauth.net/2/) is best considered as a framework for implementing authentication protocols rather than a protocol in its own right, and this section says nothing about the grant types, flows and scopes which a compliant implementation should understand.

 A better candidate for OAuth2-based authentication of matrix clients is via [OpenID Connect](https://openid.net/connect/), but this has already been